AckerlyXu/heima/articles/redis-cache/cache-how-to-monitor.md

 ## <a name="available-metrics-and-reporting-intervals"></a> Available metrics and reporting intervals
 Cache metrics are reported using several reporting intervals, including **Past hour**, **Today**, **Past week**, and **Custom**.
 The **Metric** blade for each metrics chart displays the average, minimum, and maximum values for each metric in the chart, and some metrics display a total for the reporting interval.

 Each metric includes two versions.
-One metric measures performance for the entire cache, and for caches that use [clustering](/documentation/articles/cache-how-to-premium-clustering/), a second version of the metric that includes `(Shard 0-9)` in the name measures performance for a single shard in a cache.
+One metric measures performance for the entire cache, and for caches that use [clustering](./cache-how-to-premium-clustering.md), a second version of the metric that includes `(Shard 0-9)` in the name measures performance for a single shard in a cache.
 For example if a cache has 4 shards, `Cache Hits` is the total amount of hits for the entire cache, and `Cache Hits (Shard 3)` is just the hits for that shard of the cache.

-> [AZURE.NOTE]
+> [!NOTE]
 > Even when the cache is idle with no connected active client applications, you may see some cache activity, such as connected clients, memory usage, and operations being performed.
 This activity is normal during the operation of an Azure Redis Cache instance.
 >
 >